December 14, 2020

 - Challenge and support.
-Pros thoughtfully balance these two actions, encouraging you to: open up and vent as needed, actively examine the assumptions you may be making, move toward a deeper understanding of your own situation.
+Pros thoughtfully balance these two actions, encouraging you to: open up and vent as needed, actively examine the assumptions you may be making, and move toward a deeper understanding of your own situation.

 - Clear the path.
 Pros don’t give direct advice or prescribe next steps; instead, they open up your view of the options available to you, and allow you space to make an informed decision.

 The outer layer represents the outcomes one can expect from working with a Bravely Pro.